 Reading through the list of ailments that peppercorns can be used to treat, you could be forgiven for thinking they were talking about cannabidiol, otherwise known as CBD.

-As the discussion about the medical and recreational cannabis has spread like, well, a weed across the country, more and more people are looking to this wonder plant as a potential treatment for a wide berth of problematic illnesses and afflictions.
+As the discussion about the medical and recreational cannabis has spread like, well, a weed across the country, more and more people are looking to this wonderful plant as a potential treatment for a wide berth of problematic illnesses and afflictions.

 While much of the intoxication lovin’ population of the United States of America is gung ho about the myriad virtues of going full rec, others want the stigma-busting CBD to be the horse upon which we ride to legislative battle on.